 Number 7 – OTHER:

-They are made of any combination of 1-6 or another, less commonly used plastic.
+These are made of any combination of 1-6 or other, less commonly used plastics/resins.